Nikki was killed after going missing on 6th June 2019. Her skeletal remains were found near Larch Mountain on 7th December.

 Nikki was from Vancouver in nearby Washington State.
 She was 17 at the time she disappeared, but by the time her body was found she would have been 18.
 The date she died has not been confirmed, but cell phone records on the day of her disappearance put her alleged killer in the area where her body was later found.

-David Bogdanov, 25, has been arrested on suspicion of murder.
+David Bogdanov, 25, was arrested on suspicion of murder.

 Investigators said they believe Bogdanov met Kuhnhausen the morning she disappeared, killed her, and may have driven his white van - or one like it - up to Larch Mountain.